nobl9/terraform-n9-export-aws/README.md

     drop storage integration nobl9_s3;
     ```

-2. For resources created with Terraform use the following to delete the setup
+2. For resources created with Terraform, use the following to delete the setup:

     ```bash
     terraform destroy